sigp/rust-bls-remote-signer/README.md

         --log-format <FORMAT>         Specifies the format used for logging. [possible values: JSON] --logfile <FILE>              File path where output will be written.
-        --port <PORT>                 The TCP port to listen on. [default: 9000] --storage-raw-dir <DIR>       Data directory for private keys in raw files.
+        --port <PORT>                 The TCP port to listen on. [default: 9000] --storage-raw-dir <DIR>       Data directory for secret keys in raw files.
 ```

 ## TODO